lucianoayres/node-typescript-async-await-boilerplate/README.md

 ## About

-A boilerplate for building Node.js applications using TypeScript with async/await support on the top level of files.
+A boilerplate for building Node.js applications using TypeScript with async/await support at the top level of files.

 ### Dependencies